dillonlee06/VSCode-Fastpages-Project/_posts/2023-04-27-devopshacks.md

 INSERT IMAGE

-HACKS
+## Duck DNS HACKS
-HACK 1 - Create a diagram (canva)
+> HACK 1 - Create a diagram (canva)
+- image

-What are the pros and cons of using Duck DNS
+> What are the pros and cons of using Duck DNS
+- ans

-Show a diagram of an application running on AWS using a Duck DNS system HACK 2 - Write a reflection
+HACK 2 - Write a reflection

-Why do we use DNS?
+- Why do we use DNS?
-How does Duck DNS work?
+- How does Duck DNS work?
-What makes Duck DNS unique?
+- What makes Duck DNS unique?
-How is Duck DNS useful for our projects?
+- How is Duck DNS useful for our projects?
-What are the steps to set up Duck DNS?
+- What are the steps to set up Duck DNS?

 ## Guide to SQLite vs AWS alternate databases Quiz
-What is the main difference between relational and non-relational databases?
+> What is the main difference between relational and non-relational databases?

 A. Relational databases are only used for structured data, while non-relational databases are only used for unstructured data.